Ninja-Koala/curly_curves/content/posts/quadratic_bezier_arc_length_parametrization.md

 {{< figure src="/arc_lengths.svg" class="mid" caption="Two cubic Bézier curves with different arc lengths" >}}

-The arc length of a curve is the distance traveled when going away from the start to the end.
+The arc length of a curve is the distance traveled when going from the start to the end.
 It is well known in the computer graphics community that the arc length of cubic bezier curves has no closed form and has to be computed numerically.
 Sadly, i've not yet seen a proof sketch for that, though.
 Most people just link to the Abel-Ruffini theorem, but that is not directly applicable as far as i know.
 I'll leave the challenge of proving that to a later post and deal with the quadratic Bézier curves for now.
 The arc length of quadratic Bézier curves actually can be computed with a closed form expression.
 However, oftentimes you want to have an arc length parametrization, that is a parametrization that maps a parameter $t$ to the point on the curve that is an arc length of $t$ apart from the start.
 That amounts to computing the inverse of the arc length formula.
 The inverse of the arc length of a quadratic Bézier is also generally accepted to have no closed form solution, but i've also not seen a proof for that before.

 In this post, i will show that, assuming the Schanuel conjecture, indeed no such formula exists.